czdtech/fb-jf/src/content/games/freekick-football.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-*   **Mouse/Touch:** Use the mouse or touch screen to aim, set power, and apply spin to the ball.
+*   **`Mouse`/Touch:** Use the `mouse` or touch screen to aim, set power, and apply spin to the ball.
 The exact controls may vary slightly, but generally involve a sequence of clicks or swipes.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)